-Broomsedge grass (Andropogon virginicus), also called sage grass, is a perennial, native weed reseeding from the heads on the broomsedge plant.
-Broomsedge control is most easily applied by the cultural practice of removing seeds before they can disperse due to the fact that chemical control to kill broomsedge may damage portions of lawn grass.
+Broomsedge grass (Andropogon virginicus), also called sage grass, is a perennial, native weed reseeding from the heads of the broomsedge plant.
+Broomsedge control is most easily applied through the cultural practice of removing seeds before they can disperse due to the fact that chemical control to kill broomsedge may damage portions of lawn grass.

 Identify Broomsedge Grass

 You may wonder what broomsedge looks like.
 This troublesome weed is identified by the hairy, flattened leaf sheaths growing from a basal crown with folded young leaves.
 Young plants are bluish-green, turning brown and dry in maturity.